-I’ve seen a lot of questions recently about routers on my feed and not the kind that your WiFi comes from.
+I’ve seen a lot of questions recently about Routers on my feed and not the kind that your WiFi comes from.
 We’re talking about those nifty little fast spinning wonders that make a boring piece look beautifully finished.
-But there are actually a bunch of different variations of the same tool and believe it or not… you might need more than one someday.
+But there are actually a bunch of different variations of the same power tool and believe it or not… you might need more than one someday.
 I have three currently and I use them all differently.
 So like the Sorting Hat in Harry Potter assisting the little witches and wizards of Hogwarts in finding a House to call their new home, Lazy Guy DIY is going to help you find the right router for your work… or put you in Slytherin with the rest of the Crabbes and Goyles.

 First off, I’m excluding CNC’s from this post.
 If you’re using a CNC then you don’t need a guide about what routers to buy.
 You’re too fancy for us.
 So you fancy folk can sit back and skip this post and enjoy a nice beverage with your pinky out.